 Spring into savings with great bargains on gently used books at the Friends of the Durham Library Spring Book Sale, April 24-26 at the Main Library, 300 N. Roxboro St. Durham 27701.
 Over 50,000 books, audiobooks, CDs and DVDs are categorized for easy shopping in the library’s auditorium and garage, and under tents set up […]

-Durham County Library will host a discussion on his wife and partner, Mrs. Aurelia Whittington Franklin, at 3 p.m. on Saturday, March 28, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host a discussion with National Humanities Center Fellow Dr. Emilye Crosby on the women involved in the Student Nonviolent Coordinating Committee (SNCC) at 7 p.m. on Tuesday, April 14, at the Main Library, 300 N. Roxboro St.

 Durham County Library will host author Danielle Robinson for a reading from her poetry collection, A Slice of Purple Pie, at 7 p.m. on Monday, April 13, at the South Regional Library, 4505 S. Alston Ave.